 Norman F. Lechtrecker Building, Room 12

 533 College Road,

 Completing the Transfer process

-After being accepted by Suffolk, students must bring to the Designated School Official (DSO) at their current school, the following information in order to complete the transfer out process:
+After being accepted by Suffolk County Community College, students are required to bring their current Designated School Official (DSO), the following information in order to complete the transfer out process:

-After receiving documentation of the student’s request to transfer to Suffolk, the
+After receiving documentation of the student’s request to transfer to Suffolk County

-student’s current school will determine a SEVIS transfer release date and transfer
+Community College, the student’s current school will determine a SEVIS transfer release

 Please visit Transfer Evaluation Tables for more information.